 Article I - Name, Purpose and Non-Discrimination Policy of the Organization

 Section 1: Performance Studies Working Group (PSWG).
 Section 2: To promote interdisciplinary discourse on performance studies among Ohio State’s artists, activists, and scholars.
+Section 3: This organization and its members abides firmly to the Ohio State University’s Non-Discrimination Policy Statement as outlined in the Affirmative Action, Equal Employment Opportunity & Non-Discrimination/Harassment 1.10 (https://hr.osu.edu/public/documents/policy/policy110.pdf) as follows:

+“The Ohio State University is committed to building and maintaining a diverse community to reflect human diversity and to improve opportunities for all.
+The university is committed to equal opportunity, affirmative action, and eliminating discrimination.
+This commitment is both a moral imperative consistent with an intellectual community that celebrates individual differences and diversity, as well as a matter of law.

-Section 3: This organization and its members shall not discriminate against any individual(s) for reasons of age, color, disability, gender identity or expression, national origin, political affiliation, race, religion, sex, sexual orientation, or veteran status.
+Ohio State does not discriminate on the basis of age, ancestry, color, disability, gender identity or expression, genetic information, HIV/AIDS status, military status, national origin, race, religion, sex, sexual orientation, protected veteran status, or any other bases under the law, in its activities, programs, admission, and employment.”

 Article II - Membership: Qualifications and Categories of Membership

 All faculty, graduate, and undergraduate students enrolled at The Ohio State University may become members.
 Members will be granted voting rights.